wannier-developers/wannier90/docs/docs/user_guide/postw90/postw90params.md

 Scissors shift applied to the conduction bands.

+!!! note
-**Note!** This variable is deprecated and will be removed in future versions of the code.
+    This variable is deprecated and will be removed in future versions of the code.
 This applies the scissors shift only to the Hamiltonian, but also other matrices might need to be updated if a scissors shift is applied.
 If you are using BoltzWann, consider using `boltz_bandshift` instead.
 If you are calculating spin Hall conductivity, consider using `shc_bandshift` instead.

 The units are eV.
 The default value is 0 eV (i.e., no scissors shift applied).